 Why is critiquing art important for a painter?

 Art criticism has a long history.
 Critiquing art is the best way to develop as a painter.
 Once you understand how to critique art and the key factors that master artists apply in their work, you will be able to create great artworks of your own.
 But critiquing art is a very confusing and often controversial topic.
-This article is an attempt to develop a much more objective and simple approach to critiquing art.
+Barry Raybould created the Visual Music & Poetry℠ course to teach a much more objective and simple approach to critiquing art.

 How to critique art